SiebenCorgie/jakar-tree/README.md

 the system can go the "perfect" way to the node.

 ### Jobs
-I plan to a add a "Job" system.
-The idea is, to be able to add jobs like "Move by 50 units in the x direction" to a node.
-When the
-`update()` funtion is called, the node applies this operation/job and promotes it down to its children.
-This way the hierachie get updated at a defined time and only has to work with each ndoe once.
-My old system was updating the system at each call which can become quiet expensive if you got many jobs per frame.
+You can assing jobs to a node.
+A job (like "move 50 units on the x axis") is executed when the `update()` function is called on this node or tree.
+A job get distributed to the children, which means, if you move the parent 50 units, all children will move the 50 units as well and **After** that execute their own jobs.

 ## How fast is it?
 Well, I tested the system with ~50 nodes at two levels.
 The average getting process per node was around 500 nano seconds (on a
 Ryzen 1700x @ 3.4 GHz), which is okay I guess, at least for a single threaded system.

 ## Where should it be used?
-I am currently using it in a gema engien.
+I am currently using it in a game engine.
 However, the base structs and traits (`node` and `tree`) can be used everywhere.
+Most of the internal stuff uses generics, so it should be no problem to implement the system for use somewhere else as well.

 ## How do I test?
 The easiest way is to clone the repository and run in either debug or release mode: